southpawriter02/circus/docs/ARCHITECTURE.md

 ## Shell Environment: Oh My Zsh

 The shell environment is built upon **Oh My Zsh**, a popular and robust framework for managing Zsh configuration.
-This provides several key advantages:

-*   **Extensibility:** We gain access to a massive ecosystem of community-developed plugins and themes.
-*   **Stability:** The core of the shell environment is maintained by the large Oh My Zsh community.
-*   **Clean Customization:** All of this project's custom aliases, environment variables, and functions are neatly encapsulated in a single custom plugin named `circus`, which is located in `profiles/zsh/oh-my-zsh-custom/circus`.
+All custom aliases, environment variables, and functions are neatly encapsulated in a single custom plugin named `circus`.

-The installation process automatically clones the Oh My Zsh repository, symlinks the custom `circus` plugin into place, and deploys the `.zshrc` file that activates it.

 ## `fc` CLI Architecture: A Plugin-Based System

 The `fc` command uses a modern and highly extensible **plugin-based architecture**.

-1. The main `bin/fc` script is a pure **dispatcher**.
-Its only job is to find and execute the correct plugin.
-2. It scans the `lib/plugins/` directory for any **executable file**.
-3. Each executable file found in this directory is automatically registered as a subcommand.
-For example, the script `lib/plugins/info` is available as `fc info`.
-4. The dispatcher then transfers control to the plugin script, passing along all subsequent arguments.

-This pattern makes the CLI incredibly easy to extend.
-To add a new command, you simply create a new executable file in the `lib/plugins/` directory.
-For more details, see the [Creating Plugins Guide](CREATING_PLUGINS.md).
+The main `bin/fc` script is a pure dispatcher that discovers and executes any executable file in the `lib/plugins/` directory.
+For more details, see the [Creating Plugins Guide](docs/CREATING_PLUGINS.md).